Dmitrys91/FileManager-DevExpress/README.md

 7. The next step is to set the necessary permissions for the folder where our web application files are published.
 You need to select the folder with the right mouse button, select the "Security" tab, and add full access to the services of "IIS" and "IIS_IUSRS"

-8. The last step is to select our site in the IIS site tree, and click "Browse."
+8. The last step is to select our site in the IIS sites tree, and click "Browse."
 If everything is done correctly, the site will open in a browser and the file manager interface will immediately appear